mathew-horner/next-dispatch-request/README.md

 });
 ```

-The function that is returned by `createRequestDispatcher` will handle some of the overhead for you by checking if the method has a corresponding handler.
+The function that is returned by `createRequestDispatcher` will handle some of the overhead for you by checking if the method has a corresponding handler, and then calling the handler that maps to the method that the requestor sent in the HTTP request.
+It also handles sending back a 405 error for methods that have no corresponding handler.